About Tulsa County

 Criminal Records

 The criminal records ecosystem in Tulsa County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-These records are maintained by the Tulsa County Sheriff's Office, municipal police departments, and the Tulsa County District Court.
 Residents can conduct background checks through the Oklahoma State Bureau of Investigation, which provides access to statewide criminal history information.
-The bureau offers online services for requesting background checks, ensuring that Tulsa residents have access to comprehensive criminal records.
+The bureau offers online services for requesting background checks, so that Tulsa residents have access to full criminal records.

 Arrest Records

-Arrest records in Tulsa County are maintained by the Tulsa County Sheriff's Office and the various municipal police departments within the county.
+Arrest records in Tulsa County are maintained by Tulsa County Sheriff's Office and the various municipal police departments within Tulsa County.
 Residents and attorneys can request arrest records by contacting the respective law enforcement agency.
 These records typically include details such as the date of arrest, charges filed, and booking information.
-The Oklahoma Open Records Act governs the accessibility of these records, ensuring transparency and public access to government documents.
+The Oklahoma Open Records Act governs the accessibility of these records, for public access and public access to government documents.

 Jail & Inmate Records

-The David L. Moss Criminal Justice Center serves as the primary detention facility for Tulsa County.
+The David L. Moss Criminal Justice Center is the primary detention facility for Tulsa County.
 The booking process at this facility involves fingerprinting, photographing, and recording personal information of the arrestee.
-Inmate lookup is available online through the Tulsa County Sheriff's Office website, allowing the public to search for current inmates.
 Visitation rules are specific to the facility and require scheduling in advance, with certain restrictions on the number of visitors and duration of visits.

 Mugshots & Booking Photos

-Mugshots in Tulsa County are taken and retained by the Tulsa County Sheriff's Office during the booking process at the David L. Moss Criminal Justice Center.
+Mugshots in Tulsa County are taken and retained by Tulsa County Sheriff's Office during the booking process at the David L. Moss Criminal Justice Center.
 These images are part of the public record and can be searched through the sheriff's website or requested directly from the office.
 Oklahoma does not have specific mugshot removal laws, meaning that once a mugshot is part of the public record, it remains accessible unless expunged through legal proceedings.

 Courts & Case Records